Dubdy/travel-experiment/README.md

-# BoostCore
+# Traveller
-Core functionality for Boost, mobile Enterprise AppStore
+Using API Core for users and teams